 This article offers you one more.
 An event that celebrates 'belonging' itself - and about as deeply and widely as it's possible to do so.
 Charles Darwin and Alfred Russell Wallace explained how all life belongs in the uber family tree we call the 'Tree of Life'.
-They gave us a mechanism for how one life form can evolve and diversify into many with no need for divine intervention.
+They gave us a mechanism for how one life form can evolve and diversify into many.
 As stated earlier- unless you or your culture elects to deny the evidence, we all belong in one enormous family we call 'Life on Earth', and yet nowhere do we find an annual celebration of these origins.
 This simply isn't good enough!
-Given the 4 billion years of extinction avoidance every living thing has negotiated thus far, it seemed appropriate to make such an event a celebration, and in a nod to the long journey we've shared, surely it should be a pilgrimage?
+Given the 4 billion years of extinction avoidance every living thing has negotiated thus far, it seemed appropriate to make such an event a celebration, and in a nod to the extraordinarily long journey we've shared thus far, surely it should be a pilgrimage?
 I should add that in no way is our adoption of this term intended as disresctful to religious pilgrimages.
 The term pilgrim itself is qualified as someone on a journey or a foreigner.

 The Ancestor's Trail began in 2010 in response to the International Year of Biodiversity and Darwin's 150th anniversary the year before.